SeohaSong/dic_converter/README.md

 ## About

-> Module for python dictionary converting to *xml, object etc.*
+> Module for converting python-dictionary to *xml, object etc.*

 ## Usage